-During its first session since two Palm Sunday bombings killed an estimated 45 Coptic worshipers, Parliament approved amendments to Egypt’s Criminal Procedures Code.
+During its first session since two Palm Sunday bombings killed an estimated 45 Coptic worshipers, Parliament approved amendments to Egypt’s Criminal Procedure Code.
 The amendments eliminate some standard legal procedures, which Parliament claims will allow for swifter prosecution in terrorism-related cases.

 The rapid approval came one day before Parliament approved the presidency’s declaration of a three-month state of emergency, which President Abdel Fattah al-Sisi first announced on Sunday night following the bombings.

 Parliament also took the first step toward potentially approving the contested transfer of the Tiran and Sanafir Red Sea islands to Saudi Arabia on Monday.
 The legislative body had previously avoided engaging with the controversial issue since the land transfer agreement was signed in April of last year and sparked public outrage.